Plotinus: Biography

-Porphyry reported that Plotinus was sixty-six years old when he died in 270 CE, the second year of the reign of the Roman Emperor Claudius II, thus giving us the year of his teacher's birth as around 205 CE.
+Porphyry reported that Plotinus was sixty-six years old when he died in 270 CE, the second year of the reign of the Roman Emperor Claudius II, thus giving us the year of his birth as around 204.
 Eunapius reported that Plotinus was born in Lyco, which could either refer to the modern Asyut in Upper Egypt or Deltaic Lycopolis, in Lower Egypt.
 This has led to speculations that his family was either (Hellenized) Egyptian, Greek, or Roman.
 Historian Lloyd P. Gerson states that Plotinus was "almost certainly" a Greek.
 A.H.
 Armstrong, one of the foremost authorities on the philosophical teachings of Plotinus, writes that: "All that can be said with reasonable certainty is that Greek was his normal language and that he had a Greek education".
 Plotinus himself was said to have had little interest in his ancestry, birthplace, or that of anyone else for that matter.
 His native language was Greek.

 Plotinus had an inherent distrust of materiality (an attitude common to Platonism), holding to the view that phenomena were a poor image or mimicry (mimesis) of something "higher and intelligible" (VI.I) which was the "truer part of genuine Being".
 This distrust extended to the body, including his own; it is reported by Porphyry that at one point he refused to have his portrait painted, presumably for much the same reasons of dislike.
 Likewise, Plotinus never discussed his ancestry, childhood, or his place or date of birth.
 From all accounts his personal and social life exhibited the highest moral and spiritual standards.

-Plotinus took up the study of philosophy at the age of twenty-eight, around the year 232 CE, and travelled to Alexandria to study.
+Plotinus took up the study of philosophy at the age of twenty-eight, around the year 232, and travelled to Alexandria to study.
 There he was dissatisfied with every teacher he encountered, until an acquaintance suggested he listen to the ideas of the self-taught Platonist philosopher Ammonius Saccas.
 Upon hearing Ammonius' lecture, Plotinus declared to his friend: "this is the man I was looking for", began to study intently under his new instructor, and remained with him as his student for eleven years.
 Besides Ammonius, Plotinus was also influenced by the philosophical works of Aristotle, the pre-Socratic philosophers Empedocles and Heraclitus, the Middle Platonist philosophers Alexander of Aphrodisias and Numenius of Apamea, along with various Stoics and Neopythagoreans.